Dallas Personal Injury Lawyer

 - A breach of the legal duty of care due to actions or inaction

-A personal injury lawyer in Dallas can help injury victims gather the evidence necessary to prove their claims.
+A personal accident attorney in Dallas can help injury victims gather the evidence necessary to prove their claims.
 From obtaining documentary evidence such as police reports and medical records to recorded statements of witnesses, legal counsel can be vital to recovering a fair amount of compensation in personal injury claims.
 Evidence can establish which parties are at fault for an incident that injured others and document the damages that they have suffered.

-Comparative Negligence and Fault
+Comparative Negligence and Fault in Dallas

-Time Limits and Personal Injury Claims
+Time Limits and Civil Claims

-Texas Civil Practice and Remedies Code § 16.003 requires that individuals who have been injured in accidents caused by negligence file their personal injury claims no later than two years after their accidents.
+Texas Civil Practice and Remedies Code § 16.003 requires that individuals who have been injured in accidents caused by negligence file their personal injury claims no later than two years after their incident.
 Although there are some exceptions for minors and suits against governmental entities, injury victims may consider talking to a personal injury attorney in Dallas at their earliest convenience.

 Failing to meet this time limit or statute of limitations can result in being unable to recover any damages.
 These victims would lose the right to seek compensation for their injuries and hold negligent parties accountable for their actions.